mfkiwl/docs-6/docs/software_usr/pprx_config_blocks/frontend.rst

 FREQ_IF_HZ
 ----------
 Intermediate frequency of the signal, in Hz.
-See the below python script for how to calculate these numbers.
+See the linked python script :doc:`Calculate fIF <./../../../src/calc_fIF.py>` for how to calculate these numbers.

 .. literalinclude:: ./../../../src/calc_fIF.py
     :linenos: